Get a demo of Culture Amp

 How does Ireland (1000-5000) compare?

-People in Ireland (1000-5000) were much more positive than average regarding Decision Making, Voice, and Inclusion.
+People in Ireland (1000-5000) were much more positive than average regarding Decision Making and Growth.

-On the lower side, people in Ireland (1000-5000) had much lower favorable scores than average in Equity, Social Connection, and Service & Quality Focus.
+On the lower side, people in Ireland (1000-5000) had much lower favorable scores than average in Equity, Action, and Company And Leadership.

 People working in Ireland (1000-5000) are more engaged than Benelux, DACH, and Central Europe.
-People working in Ireland (1000-5000) are less engaged than North America, Middle East, Africa, and East Asia.
+People working in Ireland (1000-5000) are less engaged than APAC, North America, Middle East, and Africa.

-The highest scoring question for Ireland (1000-5000) had 90% of people agreeing that %[Company]% values diversity (+8% compared to overall) while they were generally most positive about Diversity.
+The highest scoring question for Ireland (1000-5000) had 89% of people agreeing that We are genuinely supported if they choose to make use of flexible working arrangements (+5% compared to overall) while they were generally most positive about Management.

 How long do people stay?